wurmlab/genomicscourse/2019/practicals/reference_genome/read-cleaning.md

  * have input data in a relevant subdirectory
  * work in a relevant subdirectory

-And each directory in which you have done something [should include a `WHATIDID.txt` file](http://github.com/wurmlab/templates/blob/master/project_structures.md) in which you log your commands.
+Each directory in which you have done something [should include a `WHATIDID.txt` file](http://github.com/wurmlab/templates/blob/master/project_structures.md) in which you log your commands.

 Being disciplined about this is *extremely important*.
 It is similar to having a laboratory notebook.
 It will prevent you from becoming overwhelmed by having too many files, or not remembering what you did where.